I’m Burned Out at Work, But I Dread Retirement Boredom and Loneliness. Now What?

 Question: "I’m burned out at work, but I dread retirement boredom and loneliness.
 What do I do now?"

 Answer: That in-between feeling is tough.
 It's no secret that many people struggle in their first year of retirement.
-If you retire without a purpose or structure, you may flail and indeed, face boredom, loneliness or even depression.
+If you retire without a purpose or structure, you might flail and face boredom, loneliness or even depression.

 There's also the money question.
 The idea of retiring can be scary, financially speaking.
-It's tricky to shift from a lifestyle where you're earning a paycheck to one where you're living off of savings and Social Security.
-However, financial worries may not be the only reason older Americans are staying in the workforce today.
-For some people, the idea of retirement may seem downright unappealing.
+It's tricky to shift from a lifestyle in which you're earning a paycheck to one in which you're living on savings and Social Security.

 Subscribe to Kiplinger’s Personal Finance